Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 #### Why Binary Search Trees?

-There are some data structures that allow fast search or flexible update, but not both.
-An unsorted, doubly-linked lists supports insertion in constant time `O(1)`  but search took linear time `O(n)` in the worse case.
+There are some data structures that allow a fast search or flexible update, but not both.
+An unsorted, doubly-linked lists support insertion in constant time `O(1)`  but the search took linear time `O(n)` in the worse case.
 Sorted arrays support binary search which helps lookup in logarithm time `O(logn)`, but at the cost of linear-time update.

 Binary Search Trees will allow us to have a fast search and update in logarithm time `O(logn)` but there is a caveat to this which will be explained later when we talk about balancing a binary search tree.